Conformal anomaly and gravitational pair production: Examples

-1mm \paragraph{\bf Scalar QED in flat spacetime.} A similarity between the gravitational particle production and the Schwinger pair production in flat spacetime in the background electric field has been noticed in Ref.~\cite{Wondrak2023} on the basis of equation~\eq{eq_PRL_recent}.
-Here we show that the conformal anomaly plays an essential role in this relation.
+A similarity between the gravitational particle production and the Schwinger pair production in flat spacetime in the background electric field has been noticed in Ref.~[\citeonline{Wondrak2023}] on the basis of equation~\eqref{eq_PRL_recent}.
+Here we show that the conformal anomaly plays the crucial role in this relation.